OULibraries/msys2-setup/01-msys2.md

 `pacman` is the MSYS2 package manager, and can be used to search for and install lots of packages.

-Running the following will give you python2, git, and a couple of editors.
+Running the following within msys2 will give you python2, git, and a couple of editors.

 ```
 pacman -S --needed --noconfirm \